William Jardine (merchant): Death and legacy

 Today, the Jardine Matheson Group is still very much active in Hong Kong, being one of the largest conglomerates in Hong Kong and its largest employer, second only to the government.
 Several landmarks in present-day Hong Kong are named after the firm and the founders Jardine and Matheson like Jardine's Bazaar, Jardine's Crescent, Jardine's Bridge, Jardine's Lookout, Yee Wo Street, Matheson Street, Jardine House and the Noon Day Gun.
 In 1947, a secret Trust was formed by members of the family to retain effective control over the company.

 Jardine, Matheson and Co. offered its shares to the public in 1961 under the tenure of Hugh Barton and was oversubscribed 56 times.
 The Keswick family, in consortium with several London-based banks and financial institutions, bought out the controlling shares of the Buchanan-Jardine family in 1959, but subsequently sold most of the shares during the 1961 public offering, retaining only about 10% of the company.
 The company had its head office redomiciled to Bermuda in 1984 under the tenure of Simon Keswick.

-The present Chairman of Jardine Matheson Holdings Ltd, Sir Henry Keswick, who is based in the UK, was the company's tai-pan from 1970 (aged 31) to 1975 and was the 6th Keswick to be tai-pan of the company.
-His brother Simon was the company's taipan from 1983 to 1988 and is the 7th Keswick to be tai-pan.
-Both brothers are the 4th generation of Keswicks in the company.
+The present Chairman of Jardine Matheson Holdings Ltd, Sir Henry Keswick, who is based in the UK, was the company's taipan from 1970 (aged 31) to 1975 and was the 6th Keswick to be taipan of the company.
+His brother Simon was the company's taipan from 1983 to 1988 and is the 7th Keswick to be taipan.
+Both brothers are the fourth generation of Keswicks in the company.
 The organizational structure of Jardines has changed almost totally, but members of Jardine's family still control the firm through a complex cross-shareholding structure, several allied shareholders and a secretive 1947 Trust.